joukoy/Tunerpo-aldl-wb-plugin/README.md

 * 8192 baud ALDL
 * Innovate or Aem WB with serialport connection
+* Plx WB.
+Not tested, please report all tests, success or failure!

 * Tested with 1989 TPI engine, should work with other 8192baud ALDL vehicles
 * Tested with Innovate MTX-L, should work with other models